-- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - Single period in time \rightarrow fixed resources and fixed technology
+- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - $\bullet\,$ Single period in time \rightarrow fixed resources and fixed technology - Two goods.
+Not essential, just makes it easy to draw

-- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - Single period in time \rightarrow fixed resources and fixed technology
+- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - $\bullet\,$ Single period in time \rightarrow fixed resources and fixed technology - Two goods.
+Not essential, just makes it easy to draw

-- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - $\bullet\,$ Single period in time \to fixed resources and fixed technology
+- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - $\bullet\,$ Single period in time \to fixed resources and fixed technology - Two goods.
+Not essential, just makes it easy to draw

-- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - $\bullet\,$ Single period in time \to fixed resources and fixed technology
+- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - $\bullet\,$ Single period in time \rightarrow fixed resources and fixed technology - Two goods.
+Not essential, just makes it easy to draw